BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk5Lab.md

 	* Documentation: 5, citations for resources used in questions embedded in answers
 	* Professional behavior: 5, class participation, assignment formatting using homework template (including code formatted in `monospace`)
 * Written assessment:
 	* create new file in your homework repository, `LastnameHomework`, called `LastnameWk5Homework.md".
-Title (header) is "Unix scripting and pipelines."
+Title (header) is "More R."
 	* Answer the following questions about the Unix tools you learned for this week's lab, including code comments where appropriate
 	* Use appropriate Markdown formatting, including `monospace` when referencing commands you entered.
 	* If you choose to copy and paste the questions before answering, it might help to copy from the Raw view.
 	* Don't forget to preview your homework before committing!
 	* If you get stuck on a question, please consult the textbook (see readings above).

-1.
+1. What is the mean and standard deviation for Gestation in `mammals`?
+Include your code and comments.
+2. Write your own function called "convertPercent" to convert from a decimal to percentage.
+Include your code and comments.
+3.

 How long did it take you to complete these questions?
 Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.